 (d) Step 3.
 Failing to resolve the grievance at Step 2, the grievant shall submit a written request for arbitration to the Employee Relations Manager, or a designee, within ten (10) working days following the date the Human Resources Director, or a designee, renders a decision.
 The grievance shall thereafter be subject to advisory arbitration and decision by the Board of Supervisors in the manner prescribed in Section 14.
 The Board of Supervisors shall either accept or reject the arbitrator's decision, or accept part of the decision and reject the rest, without further testimony from either party.
-If the Board rejects all or part of the arbitrator's decision, the Board shall state its reasons for rejection.
-The decision of the Board of Supervisors shall be final.
+If the Board rejects all or part of the arbitrator's decision, the Board of Supervisors shall be final.
 Unless mutually agreed, proceedings conducted at any step of the grievance procedure shall be private except the proceedings before the Board of Supervisors.